Cutkosky's Theorem for Massive One-Loop Feynman Integrals -- Part 1: Preliminaries

 by taking the iterated Leray coboundary of the vanishing sphere.
 These define homology classes

 These three classes are the protagonists in the calculation of the variation in the situation of a simple pinch.
-Due to the following proposition, it suffices in principle to know one of the three. \begin{prop}[\cite{app-iso}] In the situation above, the maps $\partial_i$ and $\delta_i$ are isomorphisms on the level of homology.
-In particular $[\mathbf{e}]$ generates the relative homology group $H_n(U_t,(S_1)_t\cap\cdots\cap(S_N)_t)$ and $[\tilde{e}]$ generates the homology group $H_n(U_t-(S_1)_t\cap\cdots\cap(S_N)_t)$ of the complement. \end{prop} In fact we can use this generating property as the definition of the three classes in question.\footnote{Of course this is a slight abuse of language since above, we defined the three objects in question as cycles.
-However, this does not cause any problems since all computations in this work depend only on the homology classes.} \begin{defn} The \textit{vanishing cell} $[\mathbf{e}]$, \textit{vanishing sphere} $[e]$ and \textit{vanishing cycle} $[\tilde{e}]$ is a generator of $H_{n-N}(U_t\cap (S_1)_t\cap\cdots\cap(S_N)_t)$, $H_n(U_t,(S_1)_t\cup\cdots\cup(S_N)_t)$ and $H_n(U_t-(S_1)_t\cup\cdots\cup(S_N)_t)$ respectively. \end{defn} Note that this definition does only determine $[\mathbf{e}]$, $[e]$ and $[\tilde{e}]$ up to orientation ($\mathbb{Z}$ has two generators: 1 and -1).
-In what follows it will become evident that this choice of orientation does not matter as all calculation in which these three classes appear are independent of the chosen orientation.\\ There are two marginal cases that we also need to cover: In case $n=N$, we are dealing with the 0-sphere which consists of two points.
-Thus
+Due to the following proposition, it suffices in principle to know one of the three. \begin{proposition}[\cite{app-iso}] In the situation above, the maps $\partial_i$ and $\delta_i$ are isomorphisms on the level of homology.
+In particular, $[\mathbf{e}]$ generates the relative homology group $H_n(U_t,(S_1)_t\cap\cdots\cap(S_N)_t)$ and $[\tilde{e}]$ generates the homology group $H_n(U_t-(S_1)_t\cap\cdots\cap(S_N)_t)$ of the complement. \end{proposition} In fact, we can use this generating property as the definition of the three classes in question.\footnote{Of course, this is a slight abuse of language since above, we defined the three objects in question as cycles.
+However, this does not cause any problems since all computations in this work depend only on the homology classes.} \begin{definition} The \textit{vanishing cell} $[\mathbf{e}]$, \textit{vanishing sphere} $[e]$ and \textit{vanishing cycle} $[\tilde{e}]$ is a generator of $H_{n-N}(U_t\cap (S_1)_t\cap\cdots\cap(S_N)_t)$, $H_n(U_t,(S_1)_t\cup\cdots\cup(S_N)_t)$ and $H_n(U_t-(S_1)_t\cup\cdots\cup(S_N)_t)$, respectively. \end{definition} Note that this definition does only determine $[\mathbf{e}]$, $[e]$ and $[\tilde{e}]$ up to orientation ($\mathbb{Z}$ has two generators: 1 and -1).
+In what follows, it will become evident that this choice of orientation does not matter as all calculation in which these three classes appear are independent of the chosen orientation.\\ There are two marginal cases that we also need to cover: In case $n=N$, we are dealing with the 0-sphere which consists of two points.
+Thus,

-and the 0th homology group is generated by the two points of the 0-sphere.
+and the 0th homology group is generated by the two points $p_1,p_2$ of the 0-sphere.
+In this case, we set $[e]:=[p_2]-[p_1]$.
 In case linear case $n=N+1$, the intersection $U_t\cap(S_1)_t\cap\cdots\cap(S_N)_t$ is empty and the vanishing sphere does not exist.
 In accordance with \cite{pham}, we agree on the convention that all associated vanishing classes are 0 in this case.